Data-driven method to estimate contamination from light ion beam transmutation at colliders: Simulation studies

-The validity of the method is assessed through a closure test, as shown in Figure~\ref{fig:NtrkClosure}.
+The validity of the method is assessed through a closure test, as shown in Fig.~\ref{fig:NtrkClosure}.
 The closure is tested by comparing the extracted OO and HeO rates, calculated by integrating the distributions in Fig.~\ref{fig:NtrkOutput}, against the original inputs.
-Good agreement across most of the fill time demonstrates the ability to obtain reliable contamination estimates in this toy model.
-The deviations at low times can be attributed to statistical fluctuations from event sampling combined with the division by a very small input value since the contamination rate is very low at small times.
+The sub-percent-level agreement observed across the fill time demonstrates the ability of the method to provide reliable contamination estimates in this toy model.

 For illustrative purposes, only three time slices were displayed in the previous figures.
 However, one can perform the same procedure for many time slices during a fill to get an idea of the overall evolution and structure of the $\Ntrk$ distribution.
 Figure~\ref{fig:NtrkTime} shows the time evolution of the total \Ntrk distribution and the separated OO and HeO components, across the full duration of a fill.
 As time progresses, the contribution from HeO events becomes increasingly visible, especially in the low-\Ntrk region (up to approximately \Ntrk = 900), reflecting the gradual buildup of HeO contamination.